sysflow-telemetry/sf-deployments/integrations/elk/README.md

 `es.username/es.passsword`, respectively.
 We provide a set of alternative Makefiles \(`Makefile.no_elk` in `SysFlow-ELK-Demonstrator` and in `SysFlow-ELK-Demonstrator/sf`\) for this use case.
-You can run and stop the demonstrator targeting an external Elastic cluster with the commands
+You can run and stop the telemetry stack targeting an external Elastic cluster with the commands

 ```shell
 make -f Makefile.no_elk run
 make -f Makefile.no_elk stop
 ```

 ## Licensing

 The code in repository as well as all SysFlow images are licensed under [Apache License 2.0](LICENSE.md).
-This demonstrator also uses [Anthony Lapenna's](https://github.com/deviantony) [ELK Stack on Docker](https://github.com/deviantony/docker-elk/tree/tls) which is licensed under [MIT license](https://github.com/deviantony/docker-elk/blob/tls/LICENSE).
+This deployment also uses [Anthony Lapenna's](https://github.com/deviantony) [ELK Stack on Docker](https://github.com/deviantony/docker-elk/tree/tls) which is licensed under [MIT license](https://github.com/deviantony/docker-elk/blob/tls/LICENSE).